Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 #### Incidents
 === "Type"

-    !!! info "This field mapping is required"
+    !!! info "If not using [Auto-Map](#using-the-auto-map-properties-feature), this field mapping is required"

     ![](img/Using_SpiraTeam_with_JIRA_5+_28.png)